Diseases & Conditions > Heart Disease

 Heart Disease Prevention for Women with Cardiovascular Disease

 The AHA preventive guidelines make several recommendations for women who have been diagnosed with cardiovascular disease, including:

 Cardiac rehabilitation.
-Women who have recently had a heart attack, or a coronary intervention such as angioplasty or bypass surgery, should participate in some form of cardiac rehabilitation.
+Women who have recently had a heart attack, a coronary intervention such as angioplasty or bypass surgery or heart failure should participate in some form of cardiac rehabilitation.
 Cardiac rehabilitation is a medically supervised program to help heart patients recover quickly and improve their overall physical and mental functioning.
 The goal is to reduce the risk of another cardiac event or to keep an already present heart condition from getting worse.
 Programs include counseling, exercise, help with identifying and modifying risk factors and returning to work, as well as lending emotional support.